Eontec/eontec.github.io/_posts/2023-07-18-Black-Guild-V4-Chatacters.md

 ■ Age: 28

 ■ Setting: Minister Dojima's secretary.
-He generously supports the minister, who tends to run wild.
+She generously supports the minister, who tends to run wild.

 She is an awakened person and has some fighting ability.
 She can use light magic and heal the wounded with healing magic.